 LiveWell Student Needs Navigation

-LiveWell provides UW students with resources and information about local services and programs that address basic needs insecurities impacting low-income students.
-The University has a variety of programs and supports available.
+LiveWell provides low-income UW students with resources and information about local services and programs that address basic needs.

 Financial aid

-Office of Student Financial Aid: learn about applying for financial aid and to see if you qualify for aid
+Office of Student Financial Aid: applications and qualifications for financial aid

 Health insurance